Jacquesng/Privo/DIG-ON.pdf.md

 # Fraud Risk to Objectives

-Dilligence Incternational Group acknowledges the possibility that fraud may imperil corporate objectives.
-Dilligence Incternational Group undertakes various activities to manage fraud risk, including:
+Privo IT, LLC acknowledges the possibility that fraud may imperil corporate objectives.
+Privo IT, LLC undertakes various activities to manage fraud risk, including:

  * Conducting regular financial audits
  * Adhering to financial control principles